Featured

 Bottom line: Hikes longer than 15 miles and/or more than 4000 feet of elevation gain are good training hikes for through-hiking the Enchantment Basin.

-If you live in the Puget sound region, you have many great options to choose from close to home.
 Any of these is a good simulation of day hiking through the Enchantments:

 Mount Si, of course, is a good training hike for any alpine adventure.
 It’s not long but it gains elevation similar to Aasgard Pass.
-Make it a loop and take in Mount Tenerife as well.

 If you live in the South Sound region, head for Mount Rainier National Park.
 Camp Muir, Spray Park or Indian Henry’s Hunting Ground are beautiful hikes, and there are many other options once you are in the park.